 When an image is imported to Snyk, it appears under its registry record in the Projects view, showing the operating system vulnerabilities found in your image.

 With this feature enabled, you can also see nested manifest files detected in the image and their vulnerabilities and licensing issues.

-Snyk scans the image regularly based on your project’s settings, and updates you via email or Slack - based on your configuration - when any new vulnerabilities are identified in both the operating system and application dependencies.
+Snyk scans the image regularly based on your Project settings.
+Snyk updates you via email or Slack based on your configuration when any new vulnerabilities are identified in both the operating system and application dependencies.

 This is supported across the following container registries:

-The supported languages work on the following integrations:
+The supported languages work with the following integrations:

 For more information, see the following pages: